Analytic Approach for Computation of Topological Number of Integrable Vortex on Torus: Analytic calculation of vortex number on torus

 Therefore, we find that the Higgs zero emerged from the order $n$ poles of $f$ contributes to the vortex number $n-1$.
-We note that the order $1$ poles of $f$ do not contribute to the vortex number since they do not give the zero points of $\phi$, namely, not the vortex centres.
+We note again that the order $1$ poles of $f$ do not contribute to the vortex number since they do not give the zero points of $\phi$, namely, not the vortex centres.

-To summarize this subsection, we have proposed an analytical method to calculate the vortex number of the Jackiw-Pi vortex on a torus.
+To summarize this subsection, we have provided the analytical calculations of the vortex number of the Jackiw-Pi vortex on a torus.
 In this approach, the defining region of the flux is regarded as a torus without the singular points corresponding to the centres of the vortex, namely, the Higgs zeroes.
 The evaluation of the flux integration is given through the expansion around each singular point and contour integration.
 It is shown that there are two types of Higgs zeroes: One of them arises from the zeroes of the derivative of a meromorphic function $f'$, and the other emerges from the poles of $f$.
 The contribution to the vortex number is $n$ from the order $n$ zeroes of $f'$, and $n-1$ from the order $n$ poles of $f$.